dahliaOS/wallpapers/.github/README.md

 ## Contribute

 1. Fork the repo
-2. In the Community folder, make your own folder that matches your GitHub username
+2. In the Community folder, make your own folder and name it after your GitHub username
 3. In that folder, make two folders called PNG and SVG
 4. Put PNGs into the PNG folder, SVGs into the SVG folder
 5. Open a pull request